thma/PolysemyCleanArchitecture/README.md

 ## tl;dr

-This article outlines how algebraic effect systems can be useful to maintain a clear separation of concerns between different parts of software systems, which in turn improves the testability of those components.
+This article shows how algebraic effect systems can be used to maintain a clear separation of concerns between different parts of software systems.
+From a practical programming perspective this improves composability and testability of software components.

-I'm demonstrating this idea by using the Polysemy library to implement a REST application conforming to the guidelines of the Clean Architecture model.
+I'm demonstrating this idea by using the Polysemy library to implement a multi-layered REST application conforming to the guidelines of the Clean Architecture model.

 ## Motivation